AntociM/proteam_ab_website/TESTING.md

 ## Known issues
-1. On Iphone 5/SE, the text on service page does not scale down as it should, and it becomes a hard to read.
+1. On Iphone 5/SE, the text on service page does not scale down as it should, and it becomes hard to read.
-2. The `textarea` in the comment section doesn't not scale well, and it becomes way to short compared to the others froms.
-Visible on mobile devises.
+2. The `textarea` in the comment section doesn not scale well, and it becomes way to short compared to the others form-boxes.
+Visible on mobile devices.
 3. When clicking on the navigation bar, the view does not jump at the beggining of the section and some test will end up getting cut off.